Written by Sonia Su

 Source: IMDb, Public domain, via Wikimedia Commons

 Tuxedos featured a tailored jacket with satin or grosgrain lapels, typically in a shawl or peak style.
 Trousers were high-waisted and often had a satin stripe running along the outer seam.
 The shirt worn with a tuxedo was typically white and made of fine cotton or linen, with a wingtip collar and French cuffs.
-Here are guides on men's dress shirt collars and men's shirt cuff styles.
-Be sure to also browse Nimble Made's collared shirts.
+These are the best tuxedo shirts we found for men.

 Accessories included a black bow tie, cufflinks, and patent leather shoes, completing the polished and refined look suitable for formal occasions such as dinners, galas, and evening events.
 Additionally, top hats were sometimes worn as a formal accessory, adding an extra touch of sophistication to the ensemble.